AbstractSDK/abstract/framework/docs/src/5_platform/6_monetization.md

 To assist users in budgeting, the module factory provides the `SimulateInstallModules` query, which returns the total sum of funds required to install a specified set of modules, including monetization and initialization funds.

+## Subscriptions

+In addition to one-time installation fees, the Abstract framework empowers developers to introduce subscription-based monetization strategies for their modules.
+This model facilitates a steady stream of revenue, enhancing the sustainability and continuous development of the modules.

+Subscriptions are being worked on and will be available soon, stay tuned!.